NamNhiBinhHipHop/chatbot/README.md

 - `upload <file>` - Upload and process a document
 - `search <query>` - Search for similar content
 - `delete <filename>` - Delete a document from the database
+- `delete all` - Delete all documents from the database
 - `list` - List all documents in the database
 - `help` - Show available commands
 - `quit` - Exit the application